Napo logo

 Summary

 Feeding your pet a healthy diet, vaccinating them, providing regular antiparasitic treatment, and attending routine health and dental checks are important to keep your pet healthy and spot any problems early.
 Preventative health care like this also tends to be much cheaper than treatment.
-If your pet is injured or unwell, pet insurance will cover the cost of vet bills.
-Failing to keep up with annual health checks and vaccinations, however, may affect your ability to claim.

 Pet ownership means taking on the responsibility of ensuring your pets are well looked after, and every owner wants to give their pet the best quality of life.